English

 If you are still unsure about what documents to bring there is a handy document guide on the DMV website that will help you pinpoint exactly which documents you need to bring.

-So that is it!
-Make an appointment, grab your documents, your glasses (if you need them), and head over to your local DMV to switch to an ENHANCED or REAL ID today!
+Make an appointment, grab your documents, your glasses or contacts (if you need them), and head over to your local DMV to switch to an ENHANCED or REAL ID today!

 Let's Get You Going!